Check your start time on-line (dashboard) and make sure you follow the procedure outlined below.

 Safety and Emergency

-- As a runner, please look out for slower hikers and other pedestrian.
+- As a runner, please look out for slower hikers and other pedestrians.
 Remember WALK LEFT, OVERTAKE RIGHT!
 Make your intention clear to others before you overtake.

 - Follow all instructions of marshals and volunteers